Learn

 This section highlights activities that lead to developing software with minimal security vulnerabilities, such as secure design principles, threat modeling, secure coding practices, recurring code reviews, and static analysis.

-• Design Software to Meet Security Requirements and Mitigate Security Risks (PW.1) SonarQube's static code analysis helps not only identify security vulnerabilities but also code quality issues early in the development process, allowing developers to address issues during the design and implementation phases.
-SonarQube's Static Application Security Testing (SAST) engine includes Deeper SAST, and advanced taint analysis features to identify deeply hidden security issues that arise from interactions with third-party open-source libraries.
-Secrets detection with the ability to detect custom secrets (in SonarQube Enterprise Edition) prevents leakage and reduces exposure to illicit access.
-Security hotspots identified by SonarQube in your code keep your development teams alert to possible threats and aware of your security policies.
+• Design Software to Meet Security Requirements and Mitigate Security Risks (PW.1) SonarQube Server's static code analysis helps not only identify security vulnerabilities but also code quality issues early in the development process, allowing developers to address issues during the design and implementation phases.
+SonarQube Server's Static Application Security Testing (SAST) engine includes Deeper SAST, and advanced taint analysis features to identify deeply hidden security issues that arise from interactions with third-party open-source libraries.
+Secrets detection with the ability to detect custom secrets (in SonarQube Server Enterprise Edition) prevents leakage and reduces exposure to illicit access.
+Security hotspots identified by SonarQube Server in your code keep your development teams alert to possible threats and aware of your security policies.

 4. Respond to Vulnerabilities (RV)